eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 1. Buy some PPY \(or ask your friendly whale!\) from an exchange
 2. Upgrade your new account to a Life Time Member \(LTM\)
-3. register and update the witness to the network
+3. Register and update the witness to the network

 For the first step, we need to access the newly created Peerplays account from the cli\_wallet.
 Instructions are given below:.